obeq/git-course-docs/README.md

 ## Usage

-1. Click the 'Use This Template' button.

-1. Name your presentation repository and it will be created in your own GitHub account/org.

-1. Customise as necessary, by cloning locally (or even just using the Github editing UI).
-See the [Reveal.js documentation](https://revealjs.com/markup/) for information on how to get started with Reveal.js, how to add features, and customise your presentations as necessary.

 1. If you clone the repo locally you also need to get the submodule files with `git submodule update --init --recursive`

 1. You can use any local server to serve the files.
 One option is `live-server` (install it with `npm install -g live-server` then type `live-server` in the command line).
 Using a local server gives you additional features such as live-reload and some of the more advanced [Reveal.js](https://github.com/hakimel/reveal.js) features.